 Back homeFull StoryGalleryReadContact

-Beaver Island flagstone platform, Beaver Island, Michigan
+Beaver Island flagstone platform

 Large limestone slab platform set near the shoreline.